qemu/qemu/docs/system/removed-features.rst

 which has been dead for years; there was never an upstream Linux port.
 Removed without replacement.

+``unicore32`` CPUs (since 6.1.0)
+''''''''''''''''''''''''''''''''

+Support for this CPU was removed from the upstream Linux kernel, and there is no available upstream toolchain to build binaries for it.
+Removed without replacement.

 System emulator machines
 ------------------------